Can you get a COVID-19 booster shot? Here’s what to know

 Will I be able to get one?

-Possibly!
-The FDA already authorized booster shots for immunocompromised individuals back in August.
-The agency defines those as having had a solid organ transplant or a diagnosis for a disease that renders one equivalently immunocompromised.
-Now that an FDA advisory committee has made its recommendation, the FDA is expected to expand authorization for Pfizer’s booster shot this week.
+Maybe!
+The FDA has now authorized booster shots for three groups: immunocompromised individuals, people over the age of 65, and people whose job may put them in frequent contact with COVID-19.
+In the FDA announcement authorizing the booster for people with work-related exposure, acting FDA Commissioner Janet Woodcock specifically mentioned that healthcare workers, teachers and daycare staff, grocery workers, and those in homeless shelters or prisons would be able to access a booster.
+As for immunocompromised individuals, the agency defines those as having had a solid organ transplant or a diagnosis for a disease that renders one equivalently immunocompromised.

-If the FDA follows the guidance from its advisory council, it will likely only be available to people ages 65 and older and people at risk of severe infection.
-That latter category hasn’t yet been defined and could include healthcare workers and others who may have more exposure to the disease than the average person.
-The good news is that there should be more clarity soon.
-The CDC’s Advisory Committee on Immunization Practices, which meets on Wednesday, will also have to make a recommendation on the booster.
+The CDC’s Advisory Committee on Immunization Practices is still discussing guidance for a booster.
+However, the FDA’s authorization allows healthcare providers to begin offering boosters.
 As for Moderna and Johnson & Johnson vaccines, the data is still incoming.

-Note: This story was updated on 9/22/2021